JuliaPackaging/BinDeps.jl/README.md

 		end
 	end
 ```
     All the steps are executed synchronously.
 The result of the `@build_steps` macro
     may be passed to run to execute it directly, thought this is not recommended other
     than for debugging purposes.
 Instead, please use the high level interface to tie
     the build process to dependencies.

-	Some of the build builtin build steps are:
+    Some of the builtin build steps are:

   * FileDownloader(remote_file,local_file)